IBM/aspera-cli/docs/README.md

 ### Positional Arguments and Options

 Command line arguments are the units of command line typically separated by spaces (the `argv` of C).
-The tokenization of the command line is typically done by the shell, refer to the previous section [Command Line Parsing](#command-line-parsing-special-characters).
+Command line tokenization is typically performed by the shell, refer to the previous section [Command Line Parsing](#command-line-parsing-special-characters).

 `ascli` handles two types of command line arguments: